Allsamir/bistro-boss-client/README.md

-# Cafe Gratitude a Resturant Management Web APP(Sever)
+# Cafe Gratitude a Resturant Management Web APP(Client)

 Welcome to Cafe Gratitude Management WebApp!
 This web application provides a platform for managing restaurant operations efficiently.
 Below are some of the key features of the app: